 Ambulatory nutrition services

-On the Danville and Wilkes-Barre campuses, and at outlying medical clinics, interns have the opportunity to develop nutrition counseling and behavior modification skills in the following areas: obesity, pregnancy, diabetes, and hyperlipidemia.
+On the Danville and Wilkes-Barre campuses,as well as outlying medical clinics, interns have the opportunity to develop nutrition counseling and behavior modification skills in the following areas: obesity, pregnancy, diabetes and hyperlipidemia.
 Interns will also work with a multidisciplinary team in a high risk obesity clinic.
 Patients in this clinic may be managed with medications or choose to have bariatric surgery.